Wordius/haconby/content/contact/index.md

 If you have something to add or a comment to make you can always send me an [email](mailto:jeffpporter@icloud.com).

-## Signal and Whatsapp
+## Signal and WhatsApp

-It is not clear whether Signal and Whatsapp groups have been set up, but the links are below should you need them:
+It is not clear whether Signal and WhatsApp groups have been set up, but the links for the apps are below should you need to download them:

 - [Signal](https://signal.org) – available on Mac, Windows, iOS and Android.
-This app is for those who don’t get the news from Facebook.
+This app is for those who don’t get the latest news from Facebook.
 - [WhatsApp](https://www.whatsapp.com/download) – connects to WhatsApp’s desktop platform.
+Facebook owns WhatsApp.
 Alternatively, you can download it on your smartphone.
-Only for those who are happy to share their lives with Facebook.